-From one branch in Rockland to nearly 100 branches today across Massachusetts, we have over 100 years of supporting relationships with customers, communities, and colleagues.
+From one branch in Rockland to over 120 branches today across Massachusetts, we have over 100 years of supporting relationships with customers, communities, and colleagues.

 Our story starts in 1907 when a local group of businessmen in Rockland, Massachusetts decided they needed a bank to “promote the business activity and growth of Rockland and its vicinity.”
 Receiving approval on September 10 of their proposal to take over the First National Bank of Rockland, they created Rockland Trust Company with $200,000 in assets.